inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 DOCUMENTATION COMPLIANCE FLOORPLAN

-1. if none of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
+1. if any of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have not been completed since 00:00 today,  then label patient as 'Incomplete DrEaMing Documentation'.
 Bed to be red filled.
-2. if one or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
-Bed to be amber filled.
-3. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
+2. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'DrEaMING Documentation Complete'.
 Bed to be green filled.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)